titoBouzout/Open-Include/readme.md

 -   Relative to all sub-folders
 -   Relative to all parent folders

+It supports:

+-   A generic setting `Open-Include.sublime-settings` which could be overloaded for each parameter in a platform specific configuration `Open-Include ($platform).sublime-settings`
+-   Environment variable expansions both for paths in the settings and under the caret

 ## Reporting an error somewhere

 Please, To report an error provide the following information: